netmindz/AuroraDrop-LXP/README.md

 https://docs.espressif.com/projects/esp-idf/en/latest/esp32s3/hw-reference/esp32s3/user-guide-devkitm-1.html

-The board was selected because the HUB75 driver has optimizations for the ESP32-S3 which makes it faster, and the DevKitM1 (`not` C1) board has a VERY advantageous pin arrangement that can be used to directly attach to the HUB75 connector (with some pin header bending!)
+The board was selected because the HUB75 driver has optimizations for the ESP32-S3 which makes it faster, and the ESP32-S3-DevKitM1 (**not** DevKitC1) board has a VERY advantageous pin arrangement that can be used to directly attach to the HUB75 connector (with some pin header bending!).
+It doesn't have PSRAM, but that doesn't seem to be as needed at the moment.

 The audio input is accomplished with the INMP441 microphone.
 Commonly available circular breakout boards have the needed resistor and capacitor on the breakout.